basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

   http://localhost:8098/types/w_equals_3/buckets/docs/keys/story.txt
 ```

+Writing our `story.txt` will return a success response from Riak only if three nodes respond that the write was successful.
+Setting `w` to 1, for example, would mean that Riak would return a response more quickly, but with a higher risk that the write will fail because the first node it seeks to write the object to is down.

-### Primary Reads and Writes with PR and PW
+## Primary Reads and Writes with PR and PW

-In Riak's replication model, there are N vnodes, called *primary vnodes*, that hold primary responsibility for any given key.
+In Riak's replication model, there are N [[vnodes|Riak Glossay#vnodes]], called *primary vnodes*, that hold primary responsibility for any given key.
 Riak will attempt reads and writes to primary vnodes first, but in case of failure, those operations will go to failover nodes in order to comply with the R and W values that you have set.
 This failover option is called *sloppy quorum*.

 In addition to R and W, you can also set integer values for the *primary read* (PR) and *primary write* (PW) parameters that specify how many primary nodes must respond to a request in order to report success to the client.
 The default for both values is zero.